-Ceiling mounted bed canopy consisting of eyebolts, turn buckles and wire thread through sheer curtains
+My ceiling mounted bed canopy consisting of eyebolts, turn buckles and wire thread through sheer curtains from Ikea.

 I’ve been taking the design of my bedroom one element at a time.
-My original idea for the bed canopy consisted of four down rods, bringing the start of the canopy 18” down from the ceiling.
+It’s one of the last rooms in the house for us to put our stamp on so we’ve had time to invent and reinvent design concepts.
+My original idea for a bed canopy consisted of four down rods, bringing the start of the canopy 18” down from the ceiling.
 Structurally this presented some difficulties as Dan and I were worried the down rods would pull inward from the pressure of the wire and curtains.
 Not ready to give up, I continued to think about construction of the design while we installed the tree branch curtain rods.

 We have two wires that hold the curtains.
 Both are 3/32 wire rope available at your local hardware store.
 One stretches between the two eye hooks along the back wall and the other stretches around the sides and foot of the bed.